SvetlanaKalina/exercise-analytical-epidemiology-with-sas/README.md

 4) Manipulate variables

-We transformed BMI into BMI categories, since these are often used in this way in nutritional epidemiology  and provide a better comparison when making assumputions.
+We transformed BMI into BMI categories, since these provide a better comparison when making assumputions.

-1='underweight' 2='normalweight' 3='overweight' 4='obese';
+1='underweight' 2='normal weight' 3='overweight' 4='obese';

 5) Further exploration

 Boxplots

 ![alt text](https://github.com/SvetlanaKalina/exercise-analytical-epidemiology-with-sas/blob/master/boxplots.png)

+We see that the variables display differences in the study population when it comes to ten year CHD.
+People with a ten year CHD tend to have a higher BMI, heart rate, systolic and diastolic blood pressure, as well as total cholesterol and be older.

 Barplots